Wondering what breed of horse has the best temperament? Get to know the best no-drama, gentle giants.

 In this article, we’ll discuss five of the calmest horse breeds, including:

 Remember, there are no “guarantees” when it comes to temperament.
-Within every breed there are general traits, but every horse is an individual.
+Within every breed, there are general traits, but each horse is an individual.

 For each recommendation, we discuss what is typical of the breed—not individual horses.